 P4397L1

-I.1.8 The entire packet for the BCC example
+I.1.8 The entire PPDU for the BCC example

-The packet in its entirety is shown in the tables in this subclause.
+The PPDU in its entirety is shown in the tables in this subclause.
 These tables illustrate the short training sequence section (Table I-22 (Time domain representation of the short training sequence)), the long training sequence section (Table I-23 (Time domain representation of the long training sequence)), the SIGNAL field (Table I-24 (Time domain representation of the SIGNAL field (1 symbol))), and the six DATA symbols (Table I-25 (Time domain representation of the DATA field: symbol 1of 6) to Table I-30 (Time domain representation of the DATA field: symbol 6 of 6)).

 Signal Extension Related Clean-Up